MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-A-Office-Secretary-Interior/part-30-Indian-Probate-Hearings-Procedures/subpart-A-Scope-Part-Definitions/section-30.101.md

 *Judge* means an ALJ or IPJ.

-*Lineal descendent* means a blood relative of a person in that person's direct line of descent.
+*Lineal descendant* means a blood relative of a person in that person's direct line of descent.

 *Lockbox* means a centralized system within OST for receiving and depositing trust fund remittances collected by BIA.